by Cyril Flower, 1st Baron Battersea

 Artistback to top

 - Cyril Flower, 1st Baron Battersea (1843-1907), Liberal politician and patron of art.
-Artist associated with 116 portraits, Sitter in 9 portraits.
+Artist or producer associated with 116 portraits, Sitter in 9 portraits.

 Subjects & Themesback to top